Keep your GI Bill® benefits on track. Follow the VA policies and guidelines on your enrollment, academic progress, unanticipated service and more.

 - Chemeketa maintains accreditation by the Northwest Commission on Colleges and Universities and complies with Federal and State regulations

-- Chemeketa has established the Veterans Services Office, which can provide students with information and refer students to services like:
+- Chemeketa's Veterans Services Office, can provide students with information and refer students to services such as:

 - Chemeketa has a readmission policy that allows Service members to readmit to the college in the same status they left if the reason for leaving was because they were called to active duty in accordance with 34 CFR 668.18